-First, when $\beta\leq2$, the Liouville properties for $F(x,D^2u)\geq H_i(x,u,Du)$ follow from e.g. Lemma \ref{lemdrift} with $b=0$.
-When instead $N=2$ and $F=\mathcal{M}^-_{\lambda,\Lambda}$, the result of Theorem \ref{mainsum} follows from the fact that the supersolutions to $F\geq H$ are superharmonic, so $u$ is constant by e.g. \cite[Theorem 2.1]{BG_lio1} or \cite[Theorem 29 Ch.
+When instead $N=2$ and $F=\mathcal{P}^-_{\lambda,\Lambda}$, the result of Theorem \ref{mainsum} follows from the fact that the supersolutions to $F\geq H$ are superharmonic, so $u$ is constant by e.g. \cite[Theorem 2.1]{BG_lio1} or \cite[Theorem 29 Ch.
 2]{PW}, and it holds for any $q,\gamma\geq0$.
-Similarly, Conjecture \ref{conjprod} for $F=\mathcal{M}^-_{\lambda,\Lambda}$ is true by the same argument for any $q,\gamma\geq0$ in $\R^2$.
-The case of arbitrary fully nonlinear operators in the plane (and hence those driven by $\mathcal{M}^+$) is more delicate, since functions are no longer superharmonic in $\R^2$.
+Similarly, Conjecture \ref{conjprod} for $F=\mathcal{P}^-_{\lambda,\Lambda}$ is true by the same argument for any $q,\gamma\geq0$ in $\R^2$.
+The case of arbitrary fully nonlinear operators in the plane (and in particular when $F=\mathcal{P}^+_{\lambda,\Lambda}$) is more delicate, since functions are no longer superharmonic in $\R^2$.
 If one exploits the comparison with the maximal operator, the condition ensuring the Liouville property becomes $N\leq \frac{\lambda}{\Lambda}+1$ (see \eqref{drift} with $b=0$), which rules out the case $N=2$.
 Therefore, even in the non-divergent case, the Liouville property in the plane is in general lost if no further conditions are imposed.
 Indeed, if one considers the equation $-\mathrm{Tr}(AD^2u)\geq H$, since $H\geq0$, it follows that $u$ is a solution to $-\mathrm{Tr}(AD^2u)\geq0$ in $\R^2$, and a Liouville property could be obtained under further assumptions at infinity of the diffusion matrix, cf e.g. \cite{Sobol}.
 For instance, one can apply \cite[Theorem 2.1]{BG_lio1} provided there exists a Lyapunov function for $-\mathrm{Tr}(A(x)D^2w)=0$ in $\R^2$, $\lambda I_N\leq A\leq \Lambda I_N$.
 Standard calculations for a radial function $w(x)=f(|x|)$ lead to

 where $\Psi_a(x)=\frac{\mathrm{Tr}(A)}{\frac{\mathrm{Tr}(Ax\otimes x)}{|x|^2}}$ is the so-called effective dimension of the linear operator, cf \cite[p.518]{MeyersSerrin}, which is now the quantity responsible for the qualitative behavior of the linear operator.
 Therefore, if one takes $w(x)=-\log|x|$, one has